Comus Edition, sheet music publishers of Classical and Contemporary Music

 The story begins with Fuzon rebelling against Urizen:

-“Shall we worship this Demon of Smoke,”
+"Shall we worship this Demon of Smoke",

-Said Fuzon, “This abstact non-entity
+Said Fuzon, "This abstract non‐entity

 This cloudy God seated on Waters